 Krispy Kreme Doughnuts

-KK HQ are on our list of special people because they’ll offer you a quantity of their delicious doughnuts, discounted if you confirm you’re selling them for charity.
-You’ll need to check with the KK guys which stores can be approached but it’s a fun way to raise money, but watch the calories, they’re a bit ‘more’ish!’
+KK HQ is on our list of special people because they’ll offer you a number of their delicious doughnuts, discounted if you confirm you’re selling them for charity.
+You’ll need to check with the KK guys which stores can be approached but it’s a fun way to raise money, but watch the calories, they’re a bit moreish!’

 This is where innovative and clever ideas work best.
-Would a local sports team grow beards, go bald?
+Would a local sports team grow beards for charity, or maybe even go bald?
 Would a local company have a ‘dress down’ day?
 Many people love doing daft things for charity and take great delight in doing something with a real purpose.
 Ask us for our special sponsorship forms and get cracking.